codingnninja/slideIt/README.md

 	<div class="displayOthers"> This is another very important thing we have to work on this day</div>

-How chech it out and play with on https://codepen.io/codingnninja/pen/MERWJZ
+Or Check it out and play with it on codepen: https://codepen.io/codingnninja/pen/MERWJZ

+It will be better if the images are loaded as backgroud of <div> elements.
+I will get back to you on that soon.